 Under its new director David Halstead and based at St. Margaret Pattens Church in the City of London, the choir aims to continue to perform to high standards, while maintaining its reputation for friendliness and sociability.
 We always welcome new members to join our thriving choir.
 If you are interested, you can find details on our Join us page.

 Choral Scholar Program

 Since 2014, the Esterhazy Singers has offered a scholarship scheme to young singers training to become professional musicians.
 A scholarship gives singers a chance to practise with us as soloists and occasionally to take part of a rehearsal as a conductor.

-So far the scholarships have been funded by donations from choir members.
+The scholarships are funded by donations from choir members and our audience.
 We provide 4 bursaries a year, one in each of the SATB voices.
-Please support our activities by getting in touch to make a donation and by attending our concerts.
+Please support our activities by making a donation and by attending our concerts.

 Our Musical Director

 The Esterhazy Singers are pleased to welcome David Halstead as our new Musical Director from October 2021.
 David has taken over leadership of the choir from Andrea Brown, who has stepped down to pursue other musical opportunities after five successful years.